 For a sweeter cornbread sift 1/4 cup sugar with the dry ingredients, and cut shortening to 1/4 cup.
 This batter is also good for baking corn muffins or corn sticks.

-There’s nothing like a bowl of hot soup on a cold winter’s day, and this recipe from Rosie’s Riveting Recipes is tasty and easy to make.
+There’s nothing like a bowl of hot soup on a cold winter’s day, and this historic recipe from the Rosie’s Riveting Recipes historic cookbook is tasty and easy to make.
 Some dishes simply never go out of style, and this is one of them.

 SPLIT PEA SOUP